DonGuillotine/merkle-airdrop/README.md

    - The output will include the Merkle root and the proofs for each address.

 5. **Deploy the contracts**:
-   - Deploy the ERC20 token and airdrop contracts to the Sepolia testnet using the deployment script:
+   - Deploy the ERC20 token and airdrop contracts to the Lisk Sepolia testnet using the deployment script:
      ```bash
-     npx hardhat run scripts/deploy.js --network sepolia
+     npx hardhat run scripts/deploy.js --network lisk-sepolia
      ```

 6. **Testing**: